Carpey Law Logo

 The Dangers of Texting While Driving Essay.
 In today's day and age, technology has drastically increased.
 People seem to rely on the use of their devices more than anything.
 Typically, whenever and wherever, everyone is engaged in some form of technology, cell phones in particular.
 From pagers, to car phones, to initial "flip-phones", and ...

-This lack of concentration is the cause of many accidents happening today.
-(McElroy) According to reports, a person texting while driving has a 600% more likelihood of causing an accident than the person under the influence of drugs.
+According to reports, a person texting while driving has a 600% more likelihood of causing an accident than the person under the influence of drugs.
 In addition, texting while driving produces a 23% chance of causing an accident.
+These statistics have been verified repeatedly through different studies.

 Texting while driving is a dangerous and deadly behavior that continues to pose a serious threat to road safety.
 In this persuasive essay, we will explore the undeniable risks associated with texting behind the wheel and argue for stronger measures to combat this hazardous practice.